RE-JX/EinStock/about.md

 Logistic regression is one of the most popular machine learning method for binary classification.
 LR uses training data to estimate the odds of being a case.
 The odds are defined as the probability that a particular outcome is a case divided by the probability that it is a noncase.
 Like other regression methods, LR uses an linear equation as the model representation. the model coeffiicents are then estimated using maximum-likelihood method.

+### Naive Bayes (NB)

+Naive Bayes classifiers are a family of simple probabilistic classifiers based on applying Bayes' theorem with strong (naive) independence assumptions between the features.

 ### Neural Networks (NN)